-The basic problem we consider in this paper is to minimize a function $f: X \to \mathbb{R}$ over x in $C \subseteq X$, where X is an arbitrary nonempty set.
-Until it is absolutely necessary, we shall not impose any structure on X or on f.
+The basic problem we consider in this paper is to minimize a function $f: X \to \mathbb{R}$ over x in $C \subseteq X$, where C is an arbitrary nonempty subset of a set X. Until it is absolutely necessary, we shall not impose any structure on X or on f.
 One reason for avoiding structure on X and f is that we can actually achieve something interesting without it.
 The second reason is that when we do introduce structure, it will not necessarily be that of a metric space; for instance, cross-entropy and other Bregman distances play an important role in some of the iterative optimization algorithms to be discussed here.